victoriyaforsythe/PyVALION/README.md

 # Example Workflow for Jason TEC Validation

-1. Create the model output dictionary
-Record your model output into a dictionary called model with the following key: 'TEC' shaped as [N_time, N_lat, N_lon].
+1. Create the model output dictionary: Record your model output into a dictionary called model with the following key: 'TEC' shaped as [N_time, N_lat, N_lon].

 N_time: number of time steps (e.g., 96 for 15-minute resolution)